 The Crown/Māori relationship is a two-way relationship.
 Too often in the past the Crown has told Māori what the relationship will be.
 This is not the best way for the Crown/Māori relationship to operate.

-It’s important that the Minister for Crown/Māori Relations discusses his initial ideas, and whether or not they are the right ones to focus on, with Māori and more generally New Zealanders.
+It was important that the Minister for Crown/Māori Relations discussed his initial ideas, and whether or not they are the right ones to focus on, with Māori and more generally New Zealanders.

 [PDF, 2.6 MB]Print version of the Minister's brochure [PDF, 2.4 MB] (prints on A3 paper)